The Perils Of Lumber Selection For Your Log Cabin

 Usually, slow-growing species such as northern white cedar are more expensive and fast-growing species such as yellow pine are less expensive.

 The price can also be affected by the area in which you live in.
 If a species of wood is not readily available in your location, you will have the added cost of transportation.

-Insulation efficiency varies in different species of logs, however this is only very marginal and there are lots of other ways to insulate you log cabin and make it as energy efficient as possible, therefore the species you choose won’t have a huge impact.
+Insulation efficiency varies in different species of logs, however, this is only very marginal and there are lots of other ways to insulate your log cabin and make it as energy efficient as possible, therefore the species you choose won’t have a huge impact.